The Las Vegas strip is 4-miles long. At first glance it doesn’t seem like it would take that long to get from one hotel to another it actually does.

 - Mirage to the Grand Canal Shops at the Venetian

 People often ask if they can walk from the Las Vegas strip to Fremont Street.
 Can you?
 Certainly.
+Have I done it?
+Yes.
 Would I recommend it?
-No, take a taxi, a ride share, the bus or a car to get there.
+No. Take a taxi, a ride share, the bus or a car to get there.

 Las Vegas monorail is on the west side of the strip.
 Starting from MGM Grand, visitors can ride the monorail all the way to the Sahara hotel.
 There are seven stops in all.

 From MGM Grand to Harrah’s the monorail runs in an almost straight line, from Harrah’s it moves further west behind the Wynn and then over to the Sahara.

 Monorail tickets can be purchased per ride, a 24-hour pass or daily pass up to 7 days.
 You can ride the rails on the weekends until 3 a.m.